Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 The package consists of the following classes:
 * *BRepAlgoAPI_Algo* -- the root class that provides the interface for algorithms.
 * *BRepAlgoAPI_BuilderAlgo* -- the class API level of General Fuse algorithm.
-* *BRepAlgoAPI_Splitter* -- the class API level of the Partition algorithm.
+* *BRepAlgoAPI_Splitter* -- the class API level of the Splitter algorithm.
 * *BRepAlgoAPI_BooleanOperation* -- the root class for the classes *BRepAlgoAPI_Fuse*. *BRepAlgoAPI_Common*, *BRepAlgoAPI_Cut* and *BRepAlgoAPI_Section*.
 * *BRepAlgoAPI_Fuse* -- the class provides Boolean fusion operation.
 * *BRepAlgoAPI_Common* -- the class provides Boolean common operation.